deeje/AVBody/README.md

 pod 'AVBody'
 ```

+TBD SwiftPackage

 ## How to help?
 What would you like to see improved?
+Do you know AVFoundation?
+Lots of TBDs to resolve

 ## Roadmap

+- [ ] Declare and use custom metadata type
+- [ ] resolve issue with ARSession failing when ending AVCaptureSession
+- [ ] Remove reliance on adding audio track during recording
-- [ ] Add methods to clear local cache and remote database
+- [ ] Example app to demonstrate usage
-- [ ] Add error resolving for `limitExceeded` error (split saves by relationships).
+- [ ] Documentation

 ## Authors